Actindo-AG/Documentation/Shopware6/UserInterface/01_Connections.md

     Click this button to save any changes made.

 - *Import only orders with a higher number than this*
-    Enter any desired order number to import orders with a higher order number than the the specified.
+    Enter any desired order number to import orders with a higher order number than the specified.

-- *Import only order with status*
+- *Import only orders with status*
     Enable the toggles of all statuses for which the orders are to be imported.
 All statuses available in Shopware 6 are displayed.
 By default, the toggles are disabled.

 - *Order state to set in shop after successful import*